LeaderPortfolio

 Early Life and Education

-Stephen Michael Ross was born on May 10, 1940, in Detroit, Michigan, to a Jewish family.
+Born on May 10, 1940, in Detroit, Michigan, Stephen Michael Ross grew up in a Jewish family.
 He attended Mumford High School in Detroit and later graduated from Miami Beach Senior High School.
-Ross attended the University of Florida for two years before transferring to the University of Michigan, where he earned a Bachelor of Business Administration degree in 1962.
+Ross then pursued higher education at the University of Michigan, where he earned a Bachelor of Business Administration degree in 1962.
 He furthered his education by receiving a Juris Doctor from Wayne State University in 1965 and a Master of Laws in Taxation from the New York University School of Law in 1966.

 Rise to Success